A foundation for deductive mathematics: Well-orders

+A subdomain \(D\subset \WW\) is said to be \textbf{cofinal} if it is unbounded.
+Explicitly, for every \(a\in \WW\) there is \(b\in D\) such that \(b\geq a\).
+See Jech \cite{jech} \S 3.6.
+Note that \(\PP[\WW]\) is the disjoint union of bounded and cofinal functions, but there is no 2-valued function on \(\PP[\WW]\) that identifies the two pieces.

+\begin{proposition} If \(A\) is a logical domain and \(f\colon A\to \WW\) is a function whose point inverses are sets, then the following are asserted to be equivalent: \begin{enumerate} \item \(A\) is not a set (does not support quantification); \item the image of \(f\) is cofinal in \(\WW\); \item there is a bijection \(D\simeq \WW\). \end{enumerate} \end{proposition} Note these are assertions: if one is known then the others are known, but there is no 2-valued function that detects them.

-\begin{proposition} Suppose \(f\colon A\to \WW\) is a function that is onto and has set point inverses.
-Then there is a bijection \(b\colon \WW\to A\) so that \(f\circ b\) is nondecreasing. \end{proposition} Since the point inverses are \(Q^1\) they have well-orders.
+Proof: Since the point inverses are sets they have well-orders.
 Choice enables us to choose a well-order \(( f^{-1}[a],\leq_{a})\), for every \(a\).
-Now define an order on \(A\) by: This is easily seen to be an almost well-order, and \(f\) is nondecreasing with respect to this order.
-Finally, by the characterization theorem, \((A, \leq)\) must be order-isomorphic to \(\WW\).
+Now define an order on \(A\) by: This is easily seen to be an almost well-order, and \(f\) is nondecreasing.
+The classifying function for this well-order is an order-preserving injection with transitive image, \(\omega\colon A\to \WW\).
+The Union lemma implies \(A\) is not a set if and only if the image of \(\omega\) is \(\WW\).
+This gives the implications in the Proposition, except for: if \(\im[f]\subset \WW\) is cofinal then it is not a set.

-A binary function \(h\colon \WW\to \yn\) is said to be \textbf{cofinal} if for every \(a\in \WW\) there is \(b\in h\) such that \(b\geq a\).
-See Jech \cite{jech} \S3.6.
-Note that \(\PP[\WW]\) is the disjoint union of bounded and cofinal functions, but there is no binary function that identifies the two pieces. \begin{corollary} A binary function \(h\) on \(\mathbb{W}\) is (\,known to be) cofinal if and only if \(h\) with the induced order is (known to be) order-isomorphic to \(\mathbb{W}\). \end{corollary}

-Proof: we show that \(h\) is a set if and only if it is not cofinal.
-If it is not cofinal then there is \(m\) larger than any element of \(h\).
-This means \(h\) is a binary function on \((\#<m)\).
-But this is a set and a logical subdomain of a set is a set.

-For the converse, define a function \(p\colon \WW\to h\) by \(p[a]:= \mn[h[\#]\ad(\#<a)\)].
-If \(b\in h\) then (since \(h\) is cofinal) the preimage \(p^{-1}[b]\) is bounded and therefore a set.
-According to the Proposition above, this implies \(\WW\) is a set if and only if \(h\) is a set.
-But \(\WW\) is not a set so neither is \(h\).
-The induced order on \(h\) is an almost well-order, so by the last part of the Universal almost well-order Theorem, it is order-isomorphic to \(\WW\).

-\begin{corollary} If \(A\) is not a set and there is an injection \(A\to \WW\) then there is a bijection \(A\simeq \WW\).\end{corollary} According to the previous section, the image of \(A\) is binary in \(\WW\).
-Since \(A\) is not a set, this image must be cofinal, therefore bijective to \(\WW\).